temi42/MultiModal-AI-Spam-detection-System/README.md

 Why I Built This
 AI-generated content is increasingly difficult to distinguish from human-created work.
 Most existing tools only handle one input type.
-This project aims to build a unified pipeline that handles text, images, and video under one interface — and makes the detection reasoning transparent to the user.
+This project aims to build a unified pipeline that handles text, images, and video under one interface and makes the detection reasoning transparent to the user.

 Current Features

-📝 Text detection — rule-based engine that analyzes textual patterns (perplexity, burstiness, sentence structure) to determine whether a message is AI-generated or human-written
+📝 Text detection: rule-based engine that analyzes textual patterns (perplexity, burstiness, sentence structure) to determine whether a message is AI-generated or human-written

 Planned Features

-🖼️ Image detection — identify AI-generated or manipulated images using a pretrained model 🎥 Video detection — frame-by-frame analysis aggregated into a single confidence verdict 📊 Confidence scoring — results returned as a percentage with a plain-language explanation
+🖼️ Image detection: identify AI-generated or manipulated images using a pretrained model 🎥 Video detection: frame-by-frame analysis aggregated into a single confidence verdict 📊 Confidence scoring: results returned as a percentage with a plain-language explanation

 Tech Stack